Student Housing Eligibility

 All Students with Families

-Students who are married or are in domestic partnerships, and students with children may apply to live in campus apartments; however, they are not eligible to live in the residence halls or cooperatives.
+Students who are married or in domestic partnerships and students with children may apply to live in campus apartments; however, they are not eligible to live in the residence halls, The Green at West Village, or the cooperatives.
+Visit the Family Housing programs webpage for additional information and support for students with families.